 When you complete a medical power of attorney, you designate a person to make medical care decisions on your behalf only when you cannot make those decisions for yourself.
-This person is called your representative.
 In this document, you name your representative and what medical treatments you would or would not want.

 You should select someone you are close to and can trust to carry out your wishes.
 You must put the names of your first and second choices of representatives in writing and share a copy of the medical power of attorney with each representative.